Jimmy Wallace (racing driver)

 Jimmy Wallace (birth date unknown) is an American professional stock car racing driver who currently competes in the SMART Modified Tour, driving the No. 21 for Jason Tutterow.
+Wallace works at ECR Engines as chief engine builder.

 Wallace has also competed in series such as the Southern Modified Racing Series, the Carolina Crate Modified Series, the Southern Modified Race Tour, and the NASCAR Weekly Series.